Olive-blockchain/Olive-network.github.io/collections/_faq/15-can-i-buy-chia-today.en.md

 ---
 lang: en
 order: 15
-title: "Can I buy Chia today?"
+title: "Can I buy Olive today?"
 ---

 Yes.
-Chia now supports transactions, so the buying and selling of chia is live.
+Olive now supports transactions, so the buying and selling of Olive is live.